 gray leaf spot incidence.
 The Piketon location (southern Ohio) is representative

 of river bottom fields in southern Ohio.
 Evaluation techniques for hybrids at

 these sites were the same as those used in the regional testing program.

 Hybrids were planted with a commercial type planter adapted for plot planting.
 Each plot consisted of four 30 inch rows approximately 25 feet long.
 Seed corn producers selected a final stand and percent overplant for each hybrid entered.
 Fertilizer, herbicides and insecticides were applied according to recommended cultural practices for obtaining optimum grain yields.
-Details concerning the establishment and management of each 2003 test are listed below.
+Details concerning the establishment and management of each 2002 test are listed in footnotes below the tables.

 YIELD.
 The center two rows of each plot were harvested with a self propelled two row picker sheller combine.
 Yields were reported as bushels of grain per acre (BU/A) at 15.5 percent moisture.

 MOISTURE (HARV MST).
 A grain moisture determination was made from each plot with an electrical conductance moisture meter.
 Grain moisture was reported as percent grain moisture.

 LODGING (STK LDG).
 The number of broken stalks in each plot was determined just prior to harvest.
 Only those plants with a stalk broken below the ear were considered stalk lodged.
 Stalk lodging was reported as a percentage of final plant stand.

 FINAL STAND (FINAL STD).
 Seed corn producers selected a desired planting rate for each hybrid entered.
 Differences between the planting rate and the final stand may be attributed to seed quality and/or environmental conditions present.
 Populations were reported in hundreds (100/A) per acre.